jbakse/html_css_workshop/content/index.md

 - Make a change to your HTML and save it.
 Your browser should auto-reload.

 <div class="callout">
 Auto-reloading provides a nice productivity boost.
 If you arrange your editor and browser side-by-side, you'll be able to see the effect of every change without having to switch between applications.
 Auto-reload also encourages a habit of saving nearly constantly.
-If you enable auto-format-on-save you're code will always be cleanly formatted as well.
+If you enable auto-format-on-save, your code will always be cleanly formatted as well.
 </div>

-# Links, Images, Paths
+## Links, Images, Paths

 ### Learning Objectives
 - How to create hyperlinks